The Hong Kong Chi Lin Nunnery

 Remember, this is not a historical building.
 This is why it is such an amazing place to check out.

-As soon as you step into the entrance, you can feel the silence and tranquility running into your body and mind.
+(Any way, back to Chi Lin Nunnery) As soon as you step into the entrance, you can feel the silence and tranquility running into your body and mind.
 It is so peaceful inside.
 A few steps from the entrance, there is a pond filled with water lily.
 It reminds me of a Chinese poem about water lily likes a justice gentleman.
+That poem, in old Chinese langugage, was a must for all high school students.

 Walking further is the entrance to a place for worship and the residence of nuns.
 Photography is prohibited inside.
 But feel free to appreciate the different Buddha statues inside.

 A few years later, it expanded by adding another section called, Nan Lin Garden which is right across the street.
-This is another of Perry's favorite places.
+This is another Perry's favorite place in Hong Kong.

 When I went back in 2009, The Nunnery was expanding again.
 I'm sure when the construction is completed.
 We will check out this place again.